xeaone/element/API.md

 - `on: EventEmitter`
 	- `setup`

-### Oxe.keeper
-Keeper is an auth module.
-It can handle the sign-in, sigh-out, Fetcher request, and Router changes.
-- `options: Object`
-	- `type: String` Token storage type
-		- `local`
-		- `session`
-	- `scheme: String` (default: session) Any valid authentication scheme or 'session' which can be used for cookie header auth.
-	- `forbidden: String, Function` If string Router.route other wise call the function
-	- `unauthorized: String, Function` If string uses Router.route other wise call the function
-	- `authenticated: String, Function` If string uses Router.route other wise call the function
-	- `unauthenticated: String, Function` If string uses Router.route other wise call the function
-- `setup: Function`
-	- `options: Object` Accepts the above options
-- `token: String` Readable only token
-- `user: String` Readable only user
-- `setToken: Function` Sets the token
-	- `token: String`
-- `setUser: Function` Sets the user
-	- `user: Object`
-- `removeToken: Function` Removes the token
-- `removeUser: Function` Removes the user
-- `authenticate: Function` Adds a token
-	- `token: String` The token to add
-	- `user: Object` The user data to add
-- `unauthenticate: Function` Removes the token and user data
-- `encode: Function` Wraps window.btoa
-- `decode: Function` Wraps window.atob

 ### Oxe.router
 - `options: Object`
-	- `auth: Boolean` (default: false) Enables Oxe.Keeper
 	- `trailing: Boolean` (default: true) Trailing slash mode
 	- `element: String, Element` (default: 'o-router') The element to render route changes
 	- `contain: Boolean` (default: false) Limits all href clicks to the 'o-router' element
 	- `external: String, RegExp, Function` Filters URL requests.
 If true or match Oxe.router will not handle request
 	- `routes: Array`
 		- `route: Object`
-			- `auth: Boolean` (default: false) Enables Oxe.Keeper
 			- `path: String` Any path starting with forward slash
 				- `parameters: String` Paths can have parameters `/account/{user}` or catchalls `{\*}`
 			- `title: String` Sets the page title